-We all recognize the fact that emergencies are happening more frequently than ever.
+We all recognize that emergencies are happening more frequently than ever.
 Whether from natural disasters or workplace violence, the threats are real.
-Organizations are making great strides in preparing for all types of emergencies yet at the foundation of every emergency plan lies with the communication system that will be used during the emergency.
+Organizations are making great strides in preparing for all types of emergencies, yet the foundation of every emergency plan is an organization’s emergency communication system.

-In the past, most organizations relied on manual phone trees that would automatically call employees with a pre-recorded message, often providing a menu of options where they could be routed to additional information using their phone’s keypad or their voice.
+In the past, most organizations relied on automated phone trees with a pre-recorded message, often providing a menu of options where they could be routed to additional information using their phone’s keypad or their voice.
 A big problem with phone trees is that many people do not answer their phones, particularly if they don’t recognize the number, because they are unavailable to talk.
-Being that the average phone call is now one minute and forty seconds, many people simply do not feel like they have time to chat.
+Since the average phone call is now under two minutes, many people simply do not feel like they have time to chat.

-When email became mainstream, it was either used in conjunction with phone trees or replaced phone trees completely.
-Organizations could send emails of any length to employees.
-While email is effective in sending information and documents, it is considered painfully slow for emergency communications that require instant delivery.
+When email became mainstream, it was either used to complement phone trees or to replace them completely.
+Organizations could send emails of any length to employees, making it a much more versatile tool.
+But while email is effective in sending information and documents, it is considered painfully slow for emergency communications that require instant delivery.
 Even worse, emails have a disappointingly low open rate of less than 23 percent, partially because they get buried in the dozens, if not hundreds, of emails we receive each day.

-Increasingly more organizations are leveraging mass communication software that enables multi-channel distribution of messages.
-The software allows organizations to include all relevant communication channels its employees are most likely to use.
+An increasing number of organizations are now leveraging mass communication software that enables multi-channel distribution of messages.
+The software allows organizations to take advantage of all the communication channels its employees are most likely to use.
 Phone and email messages may be coupled with text notifications, app push notifications, social media posts, and custom channels.
 When notifications can be sent instantly and simultaneously across all of these channels, there is much less chance an employee will miss the alert.